Some Stoic End of the Year Thoughts

 It all seems to be all so misguided.
 In a way, one creates the problems that the other attempts to solve.

-The Stoics provide good advice here, as always.
+Furthermore, the Stoics provide good advice here, as always.
 These two thousand year old, pre-Christian philosophers offer us a clearer way to live–without the ups and downs and extra helpings of self-loathing.

 Let’s look at three quick insights for the holiday season: